 Special libraries and their staff often have different focuses and priorities than public or academic libraries; depending on the organization, more emphasis may be placed on the user and the user's needs rather than on the collection.
 Thus, it is hard to take such varied career environments and place them into a single category.
 Because there are many types of special libraries and many different roles for information professionals in these settings, LIS professionals have a wealth of opportunities available to them.

 MLIS and MARA graduates work in an array of settings from tech start-ups to hospitals to law firms, among hundreds of other types of organizations.
-The responsibilities of the special librarian are tailored to meet the needs of the organization, though there are often many commonly desired skills and responsibilities, including research and analysis, marketing, support, IT, data management, and user experience.
+The responsibilities of special librarians are tailored to meet the needs of their organizations, though there are often many commonly desired skills and responsibilities, including research and analysis, marketing, support, IT, data management, and user experience.